Accessible Psychological Interventions

 - extensive data analysis.

-We are using the Stepped Care Model to guide the commissioning of new flexible services in our region for people with mild/moderate and severe/complex mental health needs.
+We use the Stepped Care Model to guide the commissioning of new flexible services in our region for people with mild/moderate and severe/complex mental health needs.

 Access to Allied Psychological Services (ATAPS) and the Mental Health Nurse Incentive Program (MHNIP) were phased out in early 2018.